darqus/tokyo-night-modern-vscode-theme/README.md

 ## 🎨 Color Palette

-The Tokyo Night Darqus theme uses a carefully selected color palette to provide a comfortable and visually appealing coding experience.
+The Tokyo Night Lod theme uses a carefully selected color palette to provide a comfortable and visually appealing coding experience.
 Below are some of the key color categories and their representative hex values.

 ### Accent Colors